 Kitty Foyle, 1940, RKO Radio Pictures.
 Starring Ginger Rogers, Dennis Morgan, James Craig.
 Directed by Sam Wood.
 B&W, 108 minutes.

-A surprisingly fine movie that takes a typical soap-opera drama and elevates it to a story of a young woman with depth and purpose, Kitty Foyle recounts the tale of a girl from the wrong side of the tracks who falls for the handsome heir to the local banking fortune.
+A surprisingly fine movie that takes a typical soap-opera drama and elevates it to a story of a young woman with depth and purpose, Kitty Foyle recounts the tale of an ambitious girl from the wrong side of the tracks .
+She falls for her boss, the handsome heir to the local banking fortune.
 He turns out to be a bit of a cad, and she’s left with the high cost of falling for the wrong man.

 After a short time she meets idealistic young doctor Mark Eisen (James Craig), and the two begin dating seriously.
-She hasn’t gotten over Wyn, however, and when he shows up and says he’s willing to face his family’s disapproval and marry Kitty, she agrees to wed him and return to Philadelphia.
-It isn’t until she sees firsthand how unprepared he is to face the sacrifices his family will force on him that she realizes the marriage will never work, and she leaves him, returning to New York.
+She hasn’t gotten over Wyn, however.
+When he shows up and says he’s willing to face his family’s disapproval and marry Kitty, she agrees to wed him and return to Philadelphia.
+It isn’t until she sees firsthand how unprepared he is to face the sacrifices his family will force on him that she realizes the marriage will never work.
+She leaves him, returning to New York.

-It’s there she learns she is pregnant, a secret she keeps from Wyn, and she struggles to rebuild her life.
-Eventually Mark re-enters the picture, and things seem settled, until Wyn shows up again, forcing a nearly impossible decision on the vulnerable Kitty.
+It’s there she learns she is pregnant, a secret she chooses not to tell Wyn.
+As she rebuilds a life for herself, Mark eventually re-enters the picture, and things seem settled.
+Then Wyn shows up again, forcing a nearly impossible decision on the vulnerable Kitty.

 Ginger Rogers won the Academy Award for Best Performance by a Lead Actress in this first dramatic role after her final musical with Fred Astaire (the two would actually reunite one more time in 1949, but 1939 marked the end of an era for their filmmaking together).
 The film was nominated for four other Academy Awards: Best Picture, Best Director, Best Adapted Screenplay and Best Sound.